Once You’re Accepted

 - Complete TTU application requirements.

 Now that you are approved by TTU, new requirements appear on your online application.
-Carefully read and sign each of the signature documents and complete additional questionnaires.
+Carefully complete all new requirements.

 - Complete program application requirements, if applicable.

 If you are participating in a exchange or affiliate program, then you must also apply directly to the University and/or partner organization.
-These application deadlines differ from Texas Tech deadlines, and your Study Abroad Counselor can assist with this part of the process.
+These application deadlines differ from Texas Tech deadlines.
+Your Study Abroad Counselor can assist with this part of the process.

 - Please disregard this step if you are participating in faculty-led program or program at the TTU Center in Sevilla.